EchterAlsFake/hqporner_api/README.md

 # Disclaimer

+> [!IMPORTANT]
-> [!IMPORTANT] HQPorner API is in violation to HQporner's ToS!
+> HQPorner API is in violation to HQporner's ToS!

-Copyright Information: I have no intention of stealing copyright protected content or slowing down a website.
-Contact me at my E-Mail, and I'll take this Repository immediately offline.
+> If you are the website owner of hqporner.com, contact me at my E-Mail, and I'll take this repository immediately offline.

 # Quickstart